kurtcantello/officialmemex/docs/index.md

 this memex is split up into 3 sections: source notes; lecture notes; atomic notes

+FINAL JOURNEY

+Title: **two centuries after the foundation of electrophysiology, Trends in Neurosciences,**

+Title: "needle lodestone telegraphy"

+Title:  "A symbolic analysis of relay and switching circuits," in Electrical Engineering

+Title: **Customer Acceptance of Online Banking in Developing Economies**

+Title: **The role of big data analytics in industrial Internet of Things**

+**In the grand scheme of things, the Internet as we know it today, evolved from the earliest form of electrical science.
+This form of electrical science is Electrophysiology.
+Luigi Galvani and Marco Piccolino used their creations (Leyden jars, Franklin’s magic squares) to send shocks through frogs.
+Galvani would stab metallic hooks through the frog, and expose it to electricity.
+This laid the foundation for electrical research.
+Without this research, the first internet would have never been created.
+The first internet in this case is the “victorian internet”.
+This internet was not what we know the internet to be today, instead, it was the first ever telegraph.
+The needle lodestone telegraph, established in 1835 and 1914, operated by a series of codes relates across interconnected networks.
+This development removed the travel between communication.
+When you once had to travel by horseback to deliver a note, you could now send a message across the same distance using the telegraph.
+Governments were the first to support the creation of the new communication system, which was the beginning of government control over information.
+If this basic level of technology was never created, then relay and switching circuits could not exist.
+These circuits are the base of how literally all modern technology operates.
+A tv can not be turned on if the plug is not plugged in, a laptop can not connect to the internet if the wifi router is not plugged in, etc. Already, we can see how sending electric shocks through a frog, was the beginning of literally all modern technology.
+Eventually, as we know, the internet made massive advancements in a short period of time.
+Unsurprisingly, these advancements were quick to gain acceptance as they offered convenience.
+For example, as outlined by Tahir Qureshi, when online banking began in the 1990s it did not take long for people to see its utility.
+Beginning with businesses, eventually, everyone began to do their banking from the comfort of their home.
+Once the internet gained widespread acceptance, it did not take long for big industries to take advantage.
+With the internet, big data collection evolved alongside it.
+This data allows industries to target ads to incredibly specific groups of people.
+But there are also issues that come with big data collection.
+How much information should these industries really have about users of the internet?**

 SOURCE NOTES

 Title: **two centuries after the foundation of electrophysiology, Trends in Neurosciences,**